bazelbuild/bazel/site/docs/tutorial/cpp.md

 Note in order to make `hello-greet` visible to `hello-test`, we have to add `"//test:__pkg__",` to `visibility` attribute in `./lib/BUILD`.

-Now You can then use `bazel test` to run the test.
+Now you can use `bazel test` to run the test.

 {% highlight bash %}
 $ bazel test test:hello-test